e-middleton/A1/instructions.md

 You are expected to test your class thoroughly to ensure that all methods work correctly, including proper behavior when invalid indices are given (e.g., throwing exceptions).

-As an application, you will then use your `DynamicArray` class to build a simple file-editing program that can replace text in a file.
+Next week, you will then use your `DynamicArray` class to build a simple file-editing program that can replace text in a file.
 (This is inspired by the Unix command sed, which performs stream editing.
 Your program will be a simplified version.)

 ## DynamicArrayADT